nisanthchunduru/paramedic/README.md

 # paramedic

-A Stripe API inspired params validation library for Rails
+A params validation library for Rails inspired by Stripe's API

 ## Installation